 - 2019 Utility Fee Survey Results – Part III

-This is the first of three consecutive Utility Information Pipelines publishing the results of the 2019 Utility Fee Survey.
-The other two installments will be published on October 15 and 29.
+This is the first of three consecutive blog posts publishing the results of the 2021 Utility Fee Survey.
+The other two installments will be published on April 20 and May 4.

 Demographics of survey respondents

 142 utilities (a 5.6% increase from 2019), representing 23 states (a 4.5% increase from 2019), ranging in size from 31 to 285,000 active accounts participated in the survey.
 Click on the links below to see charts of the various demographic data:

 - Size of Participating Utilities under 20,000 Accounts